 M.S., industrial engineering, Rutgers University; B.S., systems engineering, University of Arizona; editing courses, University of Wisconsin

-My specialty is academic copyediting and developmental editing in engineering, history, biology, evolution, cognitive sciences, psychology, and cultural studies.
-I also conduct research to better inform my editing.
+My specialty is academic copyediting and developmental editing for a variety of disciplines.
+I have edited books, journal articles, grant proposals, book proposals, dissertations, and more.
 My goal is to partner with you to create high-quality writing that best serves the reader, making academic topics understandable to both the expert and the general reader.

-Clients include faculty members from MIT, Stanford, Northeastern, Rochester Institute of Technology, University of Washington, and others.
-Their manuscripts have been published by Yale University Press, Wiley Blackwell, Palgrave Macmillan, and various engineering journals.
+Clients include faculty from MIT, Stanford, Northeastern, Rochester Institute of Technology, University of Washington, and others.
+Their manuscripts have been published by Yale University Press, Wiley Blackwell, Palgrave Macmillan, and various journals.
+Clients also include Baylor University Press and Baker Academic.

 WordWise Academic Editing